 Children can move forward after divorce without serious repercussions, but it takes the dedication and support of both parents.
-Parents who are planning on divorce can take measures to reduce its overall impact on the children.
+Parents who are planning to divorce can take measures to reduce the effects of divorce on children.
 Divorce lawyers can help build the right support into parenting plans.
 A parent can also take the time to understand the emotional responses kids commonly have to the parents’ divorce.

 Reducing the Physical Stress of Divorce

 Children face physical stress when parents divorce that can lead to health risks and concerns.
 Research has found that children who are living in divorced households are at higher risk for illness and injury.
 To reduce this risk, parents can keep up with annual well-child visits, vaccinations, and trips to the doctor if a child is sick.
 Divorce lawyers can add wording to parenting agreements that states how medical care needs will be handled.